 Being plaintiffs, victims are at many benefits for this reason since they can accurately point out the physical damage suffered and the quantum of financial harm that flowed from it.
 When plaintiffs are physically impaired and unfit to work in serious cases, they are faced with serious financial hardships.

-Plaintiffs can utilize lawsuit funding to bear their household expenses, which provides them support to withstand difficult times and actively pursue their claims.
+Plaintiffs can utilize lawsuit funding to bear their household expenses or bills, which provides them support to withstand difficult times and actively pursue their claims.

-Once an award of damages has been given or a settlement has been reached, the plaintiffs must pay back the borrowed money to the lenders.
-In case no compensation is recovered, the plaintiffs are under no obligation to pay anything to the funding companies at all.
+Once an award of damages has been given or a settlement has been reached, the plaintiff’s attorney will back the borrowed money to us.
+In case no compensation is recovered, plaintiffs are under no obligation to pay anything back.